-You might be wondering why I am talking so much about grammar.
-It occurred to me that I take it for granted that everyone understands the significance of grammar.
-But this is not so. many people believe that to learn a language you just have to learn certain standard phrases and be done.
+many people believe that to learn a language you just have to learn certain standard phrases and be done.
 If that's what you wish, I respect that.
-But if you want to really master German, stay with me and please give it a try.
+But if you want to really master German, you have to focus on grammar.
+After all grammar is not a set of boring rules.
+It is in fact the foundation and the secret plan of language, any language.
 You will see that grammar is not an abstract system, but can help you understand better.

 So the noun stands out as one of the first constituent components of a sentence.
 In order to facilitate refering grammar we ought to define how we are going to use the term noun.
-We are going to speak a lot about nouns and what they denote, so we are not only going to regard those single entities made up of letters as nouns, but also we are going to regard the meaning of the entities as constituting a noun.
-This seems quite logical because you can randomly arrange a few letters, but that won't make it a word.
+See the German definition here.

 John schreibt einen Brief.